folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Pure soul, even in her pain, know she cared for me**
   Gave me a number, said she recommended some therapy*

-* The theme of forgivness is noticably been absent within the diss tracks that Kendrick released during his battle with Drake.
-Here in "Watch the Party Die" Kendrick seems to fully reject the idea of forgiving anyone even as he prays for God to forgive him.
+* The theme of forgiveness has noticeably been absent from the diss tracks that Kendrick released during his battle with Drake.
+Here in "Watch the Party Die," Kendrick seems to fully reject the idea of forgiving anyone even as he prays for God to forgive him.

 {{< /details >}}

-{{< details is_markdown="true" nest_level="1" is_lyric="false" title="Forgiveness in Kendrick's cataloge">}}
+{{< details is_markdown="true" nest_level="1" is_lyric="false" title="Forgiveness and punishment">}}

-#### "Dear God, please forgive me, you knowin' how hard I tried" > Forgiveness in Kendrick's cataloge.
+#### "Dear God, please forgive me, you knowin' how hard I tried" > Forgiveness and punishment

-* I do think it is important to point out that within the context of Bible, forgiveness does not mean that society, law enforcement or victims should allow a crime to go unpunished or—even worse—allow a perpetrator to continue harming the victim or other future victims.
+* I do think it is important to point out that within the context of the Bible, forgiveness does not mean that society, law enforcement, or victims should allow a crime to go unpunished or—even worse—allow a perpetrator to continue harming the victim or other future victims.

 * This point is actually illustrated quite clearly by the Old Testament story of King David using his power to traffic a woman to his palace, force her to have sex with him, and then kill her husband to cover up a pregnancy.
 In that case, God sent a prophet to directly confront David about his evil and unjust actions.
 David admitted to being guilty under God's judgment, repented, was forgiven by God, and was spared from the death penalty.
-However, David's actions had real world consequences that led to the deaths of at least three of David's sons as well as a significant amount of societal shame which over time made countless numbers of men in David's time—along with later readers of the Bible—think twice about allowing uncontrolled sexual desire to lead them to coercing women or murdering people to cover up earlier acts of wickedness.
+However, David's actions had real-world consequences that led to the deaths of at least three of David's sons as well as a significant amount of societal shame.
+Over time, this shame made countless men in David's time—along with later readers of the Bible—think twice about allowing uncontrolled sexual desire to lead them to coercing women or murdering people to cover up earlier acts of wickedness.

-* One can also look at the New Testament story from St. John account of the Gospel in which a woman who was caught while she was having sex in an adulterous relationship.
+* One can also look at the New Testament story from St. John's account of the Gospel, in which a woman was caught while she was having sex in an adulterous relationship.
 Unlike the case of the woman with King David, she had apparently chosen to engage in this sexual relationship.
-She was then brought in front of an all-male court of Judean religious leaders who appealed to Jesus to serve as a trial judge who would sentence her to death under the rules laid out in laws given to Moses \(See [John 8:1-11](https://www.biblegateway.com/passage/?search=John%208%3A1-11&version=NASB)\).
+She was then brought before an all-male court of Judean religious leaders who appealed to Jesus to serve as a trial judge to sentence her to death under the rules laid out in the laws given to Moses (See [John 8:1-11](https://www.biblegateway.com/passage/?search=John%208%3A1-11&version=NASB)).

-  * Jesus sent all the accusers away by pointing out that they had themselves done things against the law of Moses that the Israelites were supposed to follow and thus should not feel that it was their right to condemn the woman to the death penalty.
+  * Jesus sent all the accusers away by pointing out that they themselves had done things against the law of Moses that the Israelites were supposed to follow and thus should not feel that it was their right to condemn the woman to the death penalty.

   * Jesus had not done any actions that broke the law of Moses, so he theoretically had the right to condemn the woman to the death penalty.
 However, he chose not to.
 Instead, Jesus told the woman, "I do not condemn you.
 Go on your way.
-From now on, do not sin any more.”
+From now on, do not sin anymore."

   * In this case, Jesus let the woman go free without any additional punishment beyond the societal shame that she had already experienced and would likely continue to experience.
-Jesus didn't totally take this consequence away, though he did mitigate it to some degree by pointing out the lawless actions of her accusers.
+Jesus did not completely remove this consequence, though he did mitigate it to some degree by pointing out the lawless actions of her accusers.

-  * Moreover, Jesus warned her by saying “do not sin any more”.
-This statement echos a previous statement from Jesus after Jesus healed a man and told that man “Now you have become well.
-Do not sin anymore or something worse will happen to you”.
+  * Moreover, Jesus warned her by saying, “Do not sin anymore.”
+This statement echoes a previous statement from Jesus after he healed a man and told him, “Now you have become well.
+Do not sin anymore, or something worse will happen to you.”

-  * Hence, Jesus ultimate goal was for the woman not be immediatly killed for her wickedness but for her to find healing and be transformed in a way that she would be able to stop herself from acting in a way that would ruin her relationships and result in a negative final judgement at the end of time.
+  * Hence, Jesus's ultimate goal was for the woman not to be immediately killed for her wickedness but for her to find healing and be transformed so that she would be able to stop herself from acting in a way that would ruin her relationships and result in a negative final judgment at the end of time.

 {{< /details >}}

 {{< /details >}}

-{{< lyrics >}}
-I think it's time for me to watch the party die<br>
+{{< lyrics >}}I think it's time for me to watch the party die{{< / lyrics >}}

-Get 'em gone, we gon' watch the party die
-{{< / lyrics >}}
+{{< lyrics >}}Get 'em gone, we gon' watch the party die{{< / lyrics >}}

 {{< details is_markdown="false" nest_level="0" is_lyric="true" title="Send 'em home, we gon' watch the party die" >}}